University of Toronto Global Educator Award

 Nomination deadline: January 17, 2020.

-Contact the Centre for Teaching Support & Innovation for general advice and support with nomination packages including the provision of a summary template for quantitative course evaluation data, guidelines for presenting student comments, review of statements of teaching philosophy, etc.
+Contact the Centre for Teaching Support & Innovation for general advice and support with nomination packages including the provision of a summary template for quantitative course evaluation data, guidelines for presenting student comments, etc.

 Please direct questions related to the award to Michelle Beaton, Director, International Relations, Office of the Vice-President International at email@example.com.